 README.txt file to receive credit.
 Do NOT submit the certificate.

 Project 7: Installing the Compiler

 For this project, you must successfully install the compiler for the course on a computer and describe your experience in the README.txt file.
 In addition, you must turn in an executable file.

 Make sure you follow the instructions exactly and think carefully about each step.
 Programmers need to be able to follow instructions carefully and exactly.

 - Install g++: Install Cygwin or the GCC/g++ compiler on a computer system, preferably the system you will use for your homework.
 Here are some instructions:

 For Linux systems, g++ is usually installed automatically with GCC.
 If not, use a search engine to look up the instructions.
 To verify your installation, use the Compiling and Running Programs instructions for the Mac.

-Briefly describe the technical parts of your installation experience in the README.txt file, which is part of the deliverables.
+Briefly describe the technical parts of your installation experience in the README.txt file you completed in Project 5.

 - Compile a program: Verify your installation by compiling and running the

 hello.cpp program using one of the following sets of instructions.
 Turn in the executable program you create to Canvas.